legekka/MidiGlyphConverter/README.md

 Using vanilla FL Studio 20, you can create custom glyphs for Nothing Phone (1), which can be exported as a MIDI file.
 The `converter.py` script will export it in the correct format to use it with [Glyph Control - Phone (1)](https://play.google.com/store/apps/details?id=tech.ozstudios.np1_glyph_control)

 ###  **Warning!
-This repo isn't really user friendly, so you have to do some research on your own f you get stuck.
+This repo isn't really user friendly, so you have to do some research on your own if you get stuck.
 Root is also needed!**

 Editor:
 ![FL Visualizer](https://legekka.fs.boltz.hu/lxukih.gif)